pr1m34c4d3my/assigment-fsjs-5/Readme.md

 ## How To Use

-1. Using NPM / Yarn
+1. Using NPM / Yarn, or also you can manually clone/download this repository

 ```
 npm install simple-floating-text
 or
 yarn add simple-floating-text
 ```

-or

-Clone this repository

 2. Load the `floating-text.js` in your \*.html
-3. Call function with Jquery and add your tags/class/id
+3. Call function with Jquery and add your tag/class/id

+Example:

 ```
 $(document).ready(function () {
-  $("class/id/tags").floatingText({
+  $("class/id/tag").floatingText({
     option
   });
 });